Quantifying culinary diversity across countries.

 Iconic dishes

-The modern state of Syria emerged in the aftermath of World War I following the international agreements and is a mixture of ethnic groups: 80-85% of the population is Syrian Arabs, 10% Kurds, 4-5% Turkmen, 3-5% Assyrians and Armenians, the remaining minor groups include Circassians, Albanians, Greeks and Chechens.
+The modern state of Syria emerged in the aftermath of WWI, following the international agreements.
+It is now a mixture of ethnic groups: 80-85% of the population is Syrian Arabs, 10% Kurds, 4-5% Turkmen, 3-5% Assyrians and Armenians, and the remaining minor groups include Circassians, Albanians, Greeks, and Chechens.

-Culturally, Syria was once a tourist gem, home to ancient Damascus (one of the oldest continuously inhabited cities in the world) and Palmyra, a UNESCO-listed Roman-era ruin now damaged by war.
-Syrians are known for their warmth, delicious cuisine, poetry and music.
+Culturally, Syria was once a tourist gem, home to ancient Damascus and Palmyra, a UNESCO-listed Roman-era ruin now damaged by war.
+Syrians are known for their warmth, delicious cuisine, poetry, and music.

 5 most similar countries by ingredients